Frank Booth (swimmer): 1932 Olympic silver medal

 At the 1932 U.S. Olympic Trials, Booth, swam for the Los Angeles Allied Athletic Club at Coney Island Park Pool in Cincinnati, Ohio, in mid-July 1932, where he qualified for the 800-meter freestyle relay.
 He qualified for the U.S. team for the 1932 Summer Olympics in both the 400 and 800-meter freestyles, but did not swim in those events.

 At the 1932 Summer Olympics, on August 9, 1932, Booth won a silver medal as a member of the second-place U.S. team in the men's 4×200-meter freestyle relay, with fellow Americans George Fissler, and Hawaiians Maiola Kalili and his brother Manuella Kalili.
 The U.S. 4x200-meter team swam a 9:10.5, and broke the world record, but the winning Japanese team had broken the world record as well and finished 12 seconds earlier.
-Despite the Olympic swimming competition taking place at America's Los Angeles Memorial Colliseum, the Japanese swimming team won 12 medals, two more than the American team.
+Despite the Olympic swimming competition taking place at America's Los Angeles Memorial Coliseum, the Japanese swimming team won 12 medals, two more than the American team.